All forms require Adobe Acrobat Reader.

 Will this go on my record?

 DOS keeps student conduct records.
 These records are separate from a student’s transcript and other types of records UNT keeps about students.
 Student conduct records are typically kept for seven years, then they are destroyed.
-If a student is placed on Level III Conduct Probation, suspended, or expelled then the record is permanently kept.
+If a student's good conduct standing is permanently removed, they are suspended or expelled, then the record is permanently kept.

 Inside of UNT, student conduct records are only shared with employees who need to know information from the record in order to do their job.
 For example, residence hall staff would need to know if a student has been removed from a residence hall.
 Outside of UNT, information from a student conduct record is generally only shared with the student’s written, signed consent.
 There are some exceptions to this, which are explained in UNT’s FERPA Policy.